entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 188–192.

 Newberry JS.
 1885.
 Descriptions of some gigantic placoderm fishes recently discovered in the Devonian of Ohio.
-Transactions of the New York Academy of Sciences 5: 25–28.
+Transactions of the New York Academy of Sciences 5: 25–28.

 Newberry JS.
 1888.
 On the fossil fishes of the Erie shale of Ohio.
 Transactions of the New York Academy of Sciences 7: